-Born in Washington, D.C. and a native of Rockville, MD, Michael enjoys exploring different cultures through food, language, music, and movement.
-In 2014, Michael was fortunate enough to research the intersection of gender and ethnicity in China, observing trends on gender inequality and human development of ethnic minorities.
-After presenting in Kunming, Michael discovered more interest in research, specifically pertaining to ethnic minorities.
-In 2015, Michael was selected to be the first sophomore equity research intern in Goldman Sachs’ history.
-He eventually joined the firm full-time, covering Steel, Metals and Mining, and Pulp, Paper, and Packaging sectors in Latin America (given his fluency in Spanish and Portuguese) and later Biotechnology and Specialty Pharmaceuticals in North America.
+Born in Washington, D.C. and raised in Maryland, Michael enjoys exploring different cultures through food, language, music, and movement.
+In 2014, Michael was fortunate to research the intersection of gender and ethnicity in China, observing trends on gender inequality and human development.
+After presenting in Kunming, Michael discovered more interest in research, specifically pertaining to historically excluded ethnic groups.
+In 2015, Michael was selected to be the first sophomore equity research intern in Goldman Sachs’ history, paving the way for an internship program that has grown since.
+He eventually joined the firm full-time, covering Steel, Metals and Mining, and Pulp, Paper, and Packaging sectors in Latin America (given his fluency in Spanish and Portuguese) and later, Biotechnology and Specialty Pharmaceuticals in North America.

-Additionally, Michael was a member of the American Planning Board for Humanity in Action (2018-2020), an international non-profit organization that addresses issues related to human and minority rights.
-Michael’s array of interests is reflected by his time spent with his many friends across the world, scuba-diving with his father, cooking plant-based meals with his mother, and hanging out with his siblings.
+Michael is a Humanity in Action Senior Fellow (Berlin 2017) and served as a member of the international non-profit organization’s American Planning Board (2018-2020).
+Michael’s array of interests is reflected by his time spent with his friends from around the world, co-creating plant-based meals with his mother, scuba-diving with his father, and hanging out with his siblings.
+Either alone or through community events, Michael can be found gardening in honor of his African, Indigenous Caribbean, and Native American ancestral roots, or supporting/guiding donation-based meditation sessions.
 Michael studied Economics and Chinese Studies at Morehouse College where he graduated as valedictorian in 2017.

 More from Michael Scott